 Consideration must also be given to the type of fuel your fire pit will utilize.

-- Wood burning: If you’re wanting the traditional bonfire atmosphere of a crackling fire, wood will be your choice.
+If youre wanting the traditional bonfire atmosphere of a crackling fire, wood will be your choice.
 But remember, it takes a bit more effort to start and maintain a fire with wood than one with charcoal or natural gas.

-- Charcoal: Briquette or lump charcoal is most often used in fire pits where the main function is grilling.
+Briquette or lump charcoal is most often used in fire pits where the main function is grilling.
 It produces very powerful heat without the large flames that accompany other fuel sources, making it a safe option.
-Just remember, you’ll need to keep it cleaned out.
+Just remember, youll need to keep it cleaned out.

-- Natural Gas: The easiest fuel to use is natural gas.
-Just contact your gas company and have them tie into your home’s existing gas line.
+The easiest fuel to use is natural gas.
+Just contact your gas company and have them tie into your homes existing gas line.
 Fire pits using natural gas as a fuel requires little maintenance.